Last updated on August 21st, 2026 at 01:09 am

 Evidence for long-term abstinence gains is mixed.
 To evaluate outcomes and limitations, consider whether addiction interventions improve engagement and retention when participation is pressured or mandated.
 Outcomes depend on treatment quality, housing, and follow-up care.
 Washington’s implementation of Ricky’s Law shows life-saving stabilization potential alongside challenges in capacity, consistency, and ethics.
 Policymakers continue to recalibrate standards amid overdose and public safety pressures.

 We deliver an ultra-luxury, evidence-based addiction treatment experience in Malibu designed for those who value privacy, personalization, and whole-person healing.
-Our approach blends clinical excellence—CBT, EMDR, trauma-informed care—with holistic therapies and five-star amenities to create a discreet sanctuary where we can recover deeply without sacrificing comfort or dignity.
+Our approach blends clinical excellence, including CBT, EMDR, and trauma-informed care, with holistic therapies and five-star amenities to create a discreet sanctuary where you can recover deeply without sacrificing comfort or dignity.

 We tailor every plan to unique psychological, emotional, and physical needs, supported by a high staff-to-client ratio for intensive one-on-one time.
 From chef-prepared cuisine and spa therapies to mindfulness, yoga, and fitness, we integrate wellness practices that fortify resilience, regulate the nervous system, and sustain long-term sobriety.
-Our serene environment and strict confidentiality protocols ensure that high-profile clients can focus entirely on transformation.
+Our serene environment and strict confidentiality protocols ensure that high-profile clients can focus entirely on their recovery without outside interference or concern about privacy.

 Britney Elyse has over 15 years experience in mental health and addiction treatment.
 Britney completed her undergraduate work at San Francisco State University and her M.A. in Clinical Psychology at Antioch University.
 Britney worked in the music industry for several years prior to discovering her calling as a therapist.
 Britney’s background in music management, gave her first hand experience working with musicians impacted by addiction.
 Britney specializes in treating trauma using Somatic Experiencing and evidence based practices.
 Britney’s work begins with forming a strong therapeutic alliance to gain trust and promote change.
 Britney has given many presentations on somatic therapy in the treatment setting to increase awareness and decrease the stigma of mental health issues.
 A few years ago, Britney moved into the role of Clinical Director and found her passion in supervising the clinical team.
 Britney’s unique approach to client care, allows us to access and heal, our most severe cases with compassion and love.
 Prior to join the Carrara team, Britney was the Clinical Director of a premier luxury treatment facility with 6 residential houses and an outpatient program